 How much does umbrella insurance cost?

-Many carriers offer umbrella insurance as an optional coverage.
-If you already have a homeowners or auto policy policy, ask your agent if the insurer sells the coverage.
-Your insurer may have certain requirements before getting an umbrella policy, such as making sure your homeowners and auto policy liability limits meet a certain threshold or bundling your underlying policies with the same insurer before adding the umbrella policy.
+Many auto and home carriers also offer umbrella insurance.
+If you already have a homeowners or auto policy policy, you could ask your agent if the insurer sells umbrella coverage.
+Your insurer will likely have certain requirements you must meet before getting an umbrella policy.
+For example, it’s a common requirement that any underlying policy will have to have a certain level of liability coverage to qualify for an umbrella.
+You may also be required to bundle your underlying policies with the same insurer.

 Some homeowners insurance companies may enable you to increase your homeowners liability limit to $1 million or more, which may eliminate the need for an umbrella insurance policy.
 However, keep in mind that increasing your liability limits on your home policy doesn’t change the liability limits on your other policies.
 An umbrella coverage provides extra liability coverage for all your underlying policies.

 Generally, you might want to consider an umbrella policy if you have any personal factors that pose greater liability risks or if you have high-value assets.
 These could include:

 - Owning amenities such as hot tubs, swimming pools, trampolines and treehouses.

 - Having rental properties.